Imagine being able to use your garden as a secondary energy source.

 Holger Seidlitz further emphasizes that all the research cooperation is an incredible boost for the entire region.
 “Lusatia is highly influenced by the structural transformation.
 Coming from this region, I feel it’s important to integrate small and medium-sized enterprises into our research projects to establish continuous value creation chains.”

-With the creation of these wind turbines and associated tanks, they combine two major components—renewable energies and hydrogen technology—and both of them will be vital in the upcoming years.
+With the creation of these wind turbines and associated tanks, they combine two major components—renewable energies and hydrogen technology—which will be vital in the upcoming years.